-Inquiries regarding this Official Statement may be directed to Acacia Financial Group, Inc., (856) 234-2266.
+Inquiries regarding this Official Statement, including information additional to that contained herein, may be directed to Elizabeth Peddicord, Chief Financial Officer, Township of Pennsauken, at 856-665-1000, or to the Township's Municipal Advisor, Acacia Financial Group, Inc., at 856-234-2266.

 So far as any statements made in this Official Statement involve matters of opinion or estimates, whether or not expressly stated, they are set forth merely as opinions and not as representations of fact, and no representation is made that any such statements will be realized.
-Neither this Official Statement nor any statement, which may have been made verbally or in writing, is to be construed as a contract with, or a covenant for the benefit of, the holders of the Bonds.
-The information and expressions of opinion contained herein are subject to change without notice and neither the delivery of this Official Statement nor any sale of the Bonds made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Township since the date hereof.
-The information contained in the Official Statement is not guaranteed as to accuracy or completeness.
+Neither this Official Statement nor any statement, which may have been made verbally or in writing, is to be construed as a contract with, or a covenant for the benefit of, the holders of the Notes.
+The information and expressions of opinion contained herein are subject to change without notice and neither the delivery of this Official Statement nor any sale of the Notes made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Township since the date hereof.